Tribhuwan-Joshi/easy-note/README.md

-# esay-note
+# Easy-note
 A simple note taking app built with react and typescript
+I built this to practice react and typescript basics Notes are stored under session storage